-Evoking the wooden cabins built by farmers during the citrus fruit harvests in Medieval Calabria.
+Evoking the citrus bounty and wooden cabins built by farmers during the harvest months in Medieval Calabria.
 L'ETROG opens with sparkly notes of citron, candied lemon and green bergamot, nestled in a woody enveloping background of tree branches, palm fronds and a subtly sweet heart of Mediterranean date fruit.
-A citrus chypre fragrance for both men and women.
+A sparkly, citrus chypre fragrance for both men and women.
 With notes of: Calabrese citron, myrtle, date fruit and vetiver.

 50 ml / 1.7 fl oz.
 Eau de Parfum.

 In Medieval Calabria, a family gathers to celebrate a good harvest.
 Within a cabin built of Palm leaves and other woody branches, an aromatic bounty is presented.
 The citrusy scent of the Etrog citron, a regional specialty, brightens the air, while bracing Myrtle and lush Date Fruit envelope the sweet warmth of the Mediterranean night.

 A bright Mediterranean fragrance celebrating the historic harvest of crisp Calabrian Citron.
 Refreshing, bracing & elegant.

 Eau de Parfum.
 Available in two sizes: 100 ml / 3.4 fl oz and 50ml / 1.7 fl oz.

 Our bottles are of the highest Italian quality with our signature ‘A’ engraved metal cap, as well as the newest technology for an invisible spray tube.

 - During the First Crusade, Southern Italy fell to the Normans, which encouraged Calabrian Jews to engage in the agricultural trades.
 By the 12th century, the communities were thriving.
 Since then, the harvest of the Diamante Citron or Etrog has remained a regional tradition.